-HDMI (and Other Audio/Video) Best Practice Installation Guidelines and Recommendations
+HDMI Best Practices Installation Guidelines and Recommendations (and Other Audio/Video)

 Electronic equipment (including HDMI Equipment) is designed to operate in a electrically stable environment.
 Electrical spikes from power outlets are common when power is cut to your main power line and restored.
 Electrical spikes are also caused by nearby thunderstorms or proximity lightning that may hit a power line running to your home.
 Telephone lines and power lines can experience voltage surges simply from the electromagnetic energy created by the energy from a nearby or direct strike.
 These spikes may not affect your equipment immediately, but does reduce the lifetime on your electronic equipment.
 Larger devices such as LCD, Blu-ray players and other sources connecting directly to the 220v socket features built-in surge suppressors on the power supply to handle small electrical spikes and are connected to the earth connections as well via a 3-pin plug ensuring these spikes can be send to ground / earth.
 Due to the small design of HDMI Equipment, surge suppressors are not built-in and external spike / surge protection or regulated power is needed to protect your equipment and ensure the maximum lifetime of a device.

 Four Key Areas should be protected against Electrical and lightning surges – Please search these products on our website to buy it

 HDMI Surge Protection (To protect upstream HDMI equipment from HDMI sources overvoltage on equipment startup or non-clean power shutdown e.g where power have dropped)